Greater Astoria Historical Society: Programs

 The Greater Astoria Historical Society's “Long Island City Forum” is a multi-faceted program that includes lectures, video presentations, walking tours, exhibits and programs designed for local schools to increase awareness of Long Island City history.
 Regular tours include the East River and the piano factory Steinway & Sons.
 The Greater Astoria Historical Society sponsors an annual Haunted Waters Walking Tour along the East River in Long Island City as part of the Socrates Sculpture Park's Halloween Harvest Festival.
 The Greater Astoria Historical Society's most recent program, the Winged Fist Project, is dedicated to preserving the legacy of the Irish American Athletic Club, an amateur athletic organization that was active in Long Island City in the first two decades of the 20th century.

 Preservation

 When possible, the Greater Astoria Historical Society attempts to acquire and preserve artifacts of historical significance to Queens.
 The GAHS played an important role "in saving the cornerstone of Congregation Mishkan Israel, the third oldest temple in Queens.
 It had been sitting near (a sidewalk in Queens) until a Greek American, George Stamatiades, and others helped to get a hearse from Quinn's funeral home, whose historical background is Irish Catholic, to save the synagogue stone," and relocate it to the Greater Astoria Historical Society.
+They also lobbied the city EDC to preserve the Dutch Kills Millstones.